-3. Three Summaries
+3. Three summaries

 To check their understanding of a new idea, concept or content piece, ask them to write three summaries.
 The first should be 10 to 15 words.
 The second is 30 to 50 words.
 The third is 75 to 100 words.

 Run this short exercise to build topic comprehension.

 As they hand the papers in to you, quickly distribute them back to students at random.
 Explain what the correct answer is, so that they can grade the paper they’ve received.
 In doing so, they’ll improve their understanding of the topic.

 Allow students to evaluate their own work, encouraging them to learn their own strengths and weaknesses.

 Giving students time to formally review their own written assessments is an easy way of doing so.
 After completing the assessment, give each student access to an expanded rubric that details expectations.
 They should grade themselves accordingly.

-6. Partner Quiz
+6. Partner quiz

 Develop peer teaching skills in your class by running partner quizzes, which also allow students to assess themselves.

 To launch a partner quiz, pair students together and provide an open question to tackle.
-As they work to solve it, encourage them to give each other corrective feedback -- identifying mistakes and explaining how to reach proper solutions.
+As they work to solve it, encourage them to give each other corrective feedback — identifying mistakes and explaining how to reach proper solutions.

 Assess student understanding of a text-based resource through this solo and small-group exercise.

 Within their group, each student must share the sentences he or she highlighted.
 Each group should be able to pinpoint the text’s main idea or theme in doing so, submitting an explanation so you can determine general comprehension levels.

-8. Transfer the Concept
+8. Transfer the concept

 Help students grasp a new concept by having them apply it to a different area.

 Let’s say you’ve recently taught how to identify protagonists and antagonists in novels.
 After determining students have a strong command of the concept, watch a clip from a show, movie or perhaps shorter media such as advertisements.

 Oversee a think-pair-share exercise to deliver three content-processing activities in one, easily assessing student understanding during the last stage.

 As the name of this differentiated instruction strategy implies, start by asking each student to think about a specific topic or answer a given question.
 Next, pair students together to discuss their findings.

 Launch a jigsaw activity to teach accountability to each student while checking for understanding of a specific topic.

-A mainstay part of co-operative learning, the method consists of dividing a task into subtasks and assigning one to each student in a small group.
+A mainstay part of cooperative learning, the method consists of dividing a task into subtasks and assigning one to each student in a small group.
 Group members then work to become “experts” about the information within their subtasks.

-11. Stop and Go
+11. Stop and go

 Allow students to give you real-time feedback as you teach with “stop and go” cards.

-Purchasable or assignable as an art task, they’re two-sided cards -- one green and one red.
+Purchasable or assignable as an art task, they’re two-sided cards — one green and one red.
 As you deliver a lesson, students should hold the green side toward you if they understand everything.

-12. Virtual Classroom
+12. Virtual classroom

 Capitalize on one-to-one device use, if possible, by automatically sending questions to students as you’re teaching.

 And since you can send questions at any time using these platforms, they work for quizzes, activities, entry and exit tickets and many other forms of formative assessments.

 Assess young students’ reading comprehension, or listening, skills by delivering this interdisciplinary formative assessment.

 The activity, Illustrations, starts by either reading a story passage out loud or having students read it individually.
 Irrespective of who reads, each student must draw the content depicted in the passage.

-14. Letters through Time
+14. Letters through time

 Organize this creative writing assignment to gauge comprehension in history class.

 Each student in the duo must write a series of letters to one another.
 These letters should discuss an event or isolated time period that’s historically significant.

-15. Entry and Exit Tickets
+15. Entry and exit tickets

 As a formative assessment, entry tickets should ask students to reflect on a specific class or exercise from the previous day.
 Exit tickets should involve students summarizing what they’ve just learned.

-Determine content for your next class by concluding a lesson, presentation or chapter reading with Two Roses and a Thorn -- a quick-to-deliver type of exit ticket and reflection exercise.
+Determine content for your next class by concluding a lesson, presentation or chapter reading with two Roses and a Thorn -- a quick-to-deliver type of exit ticket and reflection exercise.

 Each student must note two topics or concepts he or she enjoyed learning about, and another they didn’t like or still have questions about.
 They must hand in their responses before leaving class.

 Deliver this activity if Two Roses and a Thorn doesn’t provide enough insight, or you feel your students need a deeper exercise.

 They must state and explain (a) three ideas or concepts they learned, (b) two ideas or concepts that surprised them and (c) one thing they intend to start doing based on what they learned.

 For example, you can ask students about (a) the lesson’s confusing areas, (b) any unaddressed queries they have or (c) what question from the lesson they think may appear on an upcoming test.

 This starts by distributing sheets of paper with the following questions: (a) “Can you summarize the topic?”, (b) “How can you apply the topic?” and (c) “What questions do you still have about the topic?”

-20. Roll the Die
+20. Roll the die

 Put a spin on reflection-based assessments by asking students to vocalize instead of write them, quickly taking notes as they speak.

-Downloadable List of the 20 Formative Assessment Examples
+Downloadable list of the 20 formative assessment examples

 These formative assessment activities differ, but all deliver the same underlying benefits.